Visas & Work Permits

 The original visa you receive may be valid for a few months or one year.
-Regardless of the visa’s length of validity, you are able to apply for an extension in Thailand without leaving the country to do a “visa run.”
-This is not a new visa, but an extension of the original.
-Once you receive a 1 year extension, you can continue doing 1 year extensions indefinitely.
+Regardless of the visa’s length of validity, you can apply for an extension in Thailand without leaving the country to do a “visa run.”
+This is not a new visa but an extension of the original.
+Once you receive a 1-year extension, you can continue doing 1-year extensions indefinitely.
 HR will remind you when it’s time to apply for the extension, prepare your documents, and walk with you through the process.
 It is imperative that you communicate international travel plans with HR so that they can help ensure you don’t invalidate your visa.

 There are 4 kinds of TM Documents you need to be aware of.

 TM.30 Notification of Residence For Foreigners (ตม.๓๐ การแจ้งที่พักคนต่างด้าว)

 Submitting the TM.30 Report of Address to immigration is required within 24 hours of re-entering Thailand or of moving to a new house.
 The purpose is to ensure that immigration always has a permanent address for you on file.
 You will receive a notification document that needs to be kept safe or stapled in your passport.
 If this applies to you, please contact HR so we can walk you through the process.

 TM.47 90 Day Report (ตม.๔๗ การรับแจ้งอยู่เกิน ๙๐ วัน)